anurag-327/formwix/README.md

 #### Global Theming

-Apply styles globally by passing a theme object to the `Formwiz` component.
+Apply styles globally by passing a theme object to the `Formwix` component.

 #### Field-Level Theming